jaspector

 Inspector hours: Monday, Wednesday, Thursday 8:30 AM - 9:30 AM and 4:00 PM - 5:00 PM; Friday 8:30 AM - 9:30 AM and 11:30 AM - 12:30 PM

-Typical inspection sequence: Typical sequence: Foundation / footing; Framing; Insulation (where applicable); Final building inspection.
+Typical sequence: Typical sequence: Foundation / footing; Framing; Insulation (where applicable); Final building inspection.
 Building inspections: Jim Murphy (508-532-6178) or Eric Chartier (508-532-6175).
 Plumbing inspections: Mark Shahood (508-532-6177).
 Electrical inspections: Michael Giargiari (508-532-6179).

 Building permit required for all construction, alteration, repair, demolition, or change of use per 780 CMR.

+Building permit fees in Framingham, MA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.
 Fees are calculated as: Residential (1- and 2-family) building permit: $15.00 per $1,000 of actual construction cost; Residential demolition permit: $15.00 per $1,000 of actual demolition cost.
 Plan check fee: Included in permit fee.

-1. Create account at https://framinghamma.portal.opengov.com.
+To apply for a building permit in Framingham, MA, follow these steps: 1.
+Create account at https://framinghamma.portal.opengov.com.
 2. Browse available permit types; select appropriate permit and click 'Apply Online.'
 3. Complete all required fields and upload necessary documents.
 4. Submit application.
 5. Application reviewed by Inspectional Services staff.
 6. Permit issued and fees paid through OpenGov portal.
 7. Post permit card at job site.
 8. Schedule inspections by contacting inspectors during inspector hours.

-Other cities in Middlesex County
+Other jurisdictions in Middlesex County.

-View all Middlesex County jurisdictions →
+All Middlesex County jurisdictions →